Thenmozhi-Arumugam/Thenmozhi-Arumugam/README.md

 ### Hi there 👋

 😄 This is Thenmozhi Arumugam.
 I'm a Mainframe Developer and an aspiring data scientist with a passion for solving problems with data.
-I have 7+ years of experience in Software Development and Design.
+I have 8 years of experience in Software Development and Design.

-🌱 I'm currently studying at HyperionDev data science bootcamp, where I'm learning advanced skills in data analysis, such as statistical programming, machine learning, and data visualization.
+🌱 I have completed Data science bootcamp at HyperionDev, where I learnt advanced skills in data analysis, such as statistical programming, machine learning, and data visualization.
+I have also completed Python course from Code First Girls.

 💬 Skills and Tools:

-• Excel • Python • SQL • NLP • Machine Learning • COBOL • CICS
+• Excel • Python • SQL • NLP • Machine Learning • COBOL • DB2 • CICS • JCL

 📫Contact Me